Flash-X/Flash-X-docs/docs/source/Grid.rst

 in which :math:`x,y,z` are the cartesian location coordinates of the cell face and :math:`r^2=x^2+y^2+z^2`.
 For geometries depending on polar angles one must first calculate the corresponding cartesian coordinates for each cell before applying the recursions.
-In Flash-X, the order of the two cosine and sine components for each solid harmonic vector is such that :math:`\ell` precedes :math:`m`.
+In |flashx|, the order of the two cosine and sine components for each solid harmonic vector is such that :math:`\ell` precedes :math:`m`.
 This allows buildup of the vectors with maximum number of unit strides.
 The same applies of course